nokx5/golden-cpp/README.md

 This is a skeleton template for a C/C++ project.

 ## My development tools are
-- nix :heart: (packaging from hell)
+- nix :snowflake: (packaging from hell :heart:)
 - clang-format (formatter)
 - vscode (IDE) with
   - ms-vscode.cmake-tools
   - ms-vscode.cpptools
-- ctest or sometimes catch2 (unit testing)
+- ctest - sometimes catch2 (unit testing)
 - Markdown (documentation)

 ## Start developing